 On this blog I write about slow, simple and sustainable living.
 From the changing of the seasons, UK travel, nature, my home and gardening to vegetarian cookery.

 My first book, ‘Live Green - 52 steps for a more sustainable life’ is published by Quadrille in January 2019.
-It’s a practical guide of 52 changes - one for each week of the year - you can make to your home and lifestyle to reduce your impact on the environment. ?
+It’s a practical guide of 52 changes - one for each week of the year - you can make to your home and lifestyle to reduce your impact on the environment.
 I believe small steps lead to big changes and every single change can only be a good thing for our wellbeing and the wider environment.
-The book has been featured in The Guardian Bookshop’s One To Watch January 2019, Veggie magazine (see images above), Oprah magazine April 2019 and 91 Magazine.
+The book has been featured in The Guardian Bookshop’s One To Watch January 2019, Veggie magazine (see images above), Oprah magazine April 2019, In the Moment Magazine June 2019 and 91 Magazine.
 Order your copy here.

 I am a contributing writer and photographer for Gardenista, 91 Magazine and This is Your Kingdom.
 My work has been featured in The Simple Things magazine June 2016 edition which you can see here and in the October 2017 edition which you can see here.
 Little Birdie was recently in Reclaim Magazine in their Blog Watch feature.